giancake/CEN-6930/MY-REPORT.md

 # Results

-With the ZERO-SHOT configuration it took 71.51s The result Answer was short but very important.
+With the ZERO-SHOT prompting technique and using llama 3.2 the prompt took 71.51s to generate.
+The resulting prompt was very short in context but important.
 ```python
 payload = create_payload(target="ollama",
                             model = "llama3.2",